Stars vs. Flames Player Props Betting Odds

-Player prop bet options for Joe Pavelski, Elias Lindholm and others are listed when the Dallas Stars host the Calgary Flames at American Airlines Center on Friday at 8:30 PM ET.
+Joe Pavelski and Elias Lindholm are two of the top players with prop bets for the taking when the Dallas Stars and the Calgary Flames play at Scotiabank Saddledome on Thursday (at 9:00 PM ET).

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!